AILAB-CEFET-RJ/atmoseer/README.md

 * [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/)
 * Linux or WSL (recommended)
 * Internet access for installing packages and accessing NASA endpoints

 ---

-## Guide to Collaborators

-Welcome!
-Please follow these guidelines to keep the project consistent and secure.

-- Communicate and document **only in English** so every contributor can follow along.
-- Never commit secrets, credentials, or private datasets.
-Store sensitive values in `.env` files that stay out of version control.
-- Use GitFlow conventions: branch from `develop` (or `main` if specified), follow feature/hotfix/release prefixes, and open pull requests before merging.
-- Prefer small, focused commits with clear messages; reference issues or tasks when possible.
-- Keep coding style consistent with the existing modules; run linting/formatting tools provided by the project before submitting code (see the tooling notes below).
-- Add or update tests whenever you change behaviour, and ensure the full test suite passes locally.
-- Discuss significant architectural or API changes with maintainers before implementation.
-- Respect code reviews: respond to feedback promptly and revise your changes as needed.

-### Code Style Tooling

-1. Install/update the Conda environment so that `black`, `ruff`, and `pre-commit` are available.
-2. Run `make format` for automatic formatting (`ruff format` + `black`) and `make lint` to check for style and static-analysis issues.
-3. Optional but recommended: `make pre-commit-install` to set up git hooks that run Ruff and Black before each commit.

----